South Bank London

 Pride Month in South Bank

-South Bank is joining in London's Pride Month festivities with a host of lively LGBTQ+ events happening throughout June - many of which are free!
+South Bank is joining in London's Pride festivities with a variety of lively LGBTQ+ events at venues across the neighbourhood.
 Here's a look at what's on.

 WHERE: Starts from outside National Theatre